 In the group: Management of projects and research.
 Responsible for computational models of emotion, emotion regulation, and social behavior models for socially interactive agents.

-Background: Tanja finished her Masters in Psychology in 2014 in the Department of Industrial and Organizational Psychology at Saarland University.
-Following that, she became a part of the ACG in 2015, Tanja was a working in the Automotive Group at DFKI.
+Background: Tanja completed her Master’s degree in Psychology in 2014 in the Department of Industrial and Organizational Psychology at Saarland University.
+Following that, she became a part of the ACG in 2015, having previously worked in the Automotive Group at DFKI.
 Throughout her tenure at the ACG, Tanja obtained her PhD in 2023.
-Her doctoral thesis focused on exploring affective reactions towards socially interactive agents.
+Her doctoral thesis focused on exploring affective reactions towards socially interactive agents and their computational modelling.

 Research Interests: Relationship between Human and Socially Interactive Agent

-In the group: In experimental studies, in which we transfer aspects of human-human-interaction to human-agent-interaction my goal is to find out which role virtual agents can play for humans and how a successful relationship between an agent and a human can be created.
+In the group: In experimental studies, in which we transfer aspects of human-human-interaction to human-agent-interaction my goal is to find out which role socially interactive agents can play for humans and how a successful relationship between an agent and a human can be created.

 Background: Fabrizio got a Ph.D. in Computer Science in 2005 on real-time 3D data visualization.
 From 2005 to 2012, he worked between academia and industry as research programmer.
 Since 2013, Fabrizio is a researcher at DFKI.